 A Ready Reckoner combines costings as defined by the US Energy Information Administration, (updated in 2017), and the reported EU28 Weather Dependent Renewable installations and outputs from the EurObserv’ER organisation.
 More detailed comparative calculations are provided for the 5 main Weather Dependent Renewable protagonist countries in Europe.

 These net calculations should avoid the distortions arising from the political interventions in support of Renewables.

-The ~10% EU28 proportion of global emissions will diminish further as India, China and all other developing nations continue to use coal as their cheapest fuel for electricity generation, in contradiction to the spirit of the Paris Climate Accord.
-For the underdeveloped world to reach the current world average level of CO2 emissions / head will take about a further +~20% and to reach the present level of Chinese CO2 emissions / head will take approximately an additional ~60%.
+The ~10% EU28 portion of global emissions will diminish further as India, China and all other developing nations continue to use coal as their cheapest fuel for electricity generation, in contradiction to the spirit of the Paris Climate Accord.
+For the underdeveloped world to reach the current world average level of CO2 emissions / head will take about a further +~20% and to reach the present level of Chinese CO2 emissions / head will add approximately a futher ~60%.
 These values do not account for any further Population growth in the developing world.

-The current time series EurObservER data up till 2018 shows a significant diminution of Weather Dependent Renewable installations.
+The current time series EurObserv’ER data up till 2018 shows a significant reduction of Weather Dependent Renewable installations.
 The 2018 installation rate is less than half the maximum level achieved in 2010.
-Both onshore Wind power and Solar PV are diminishing rapidly.
+Both onshore Wind power and Solar PV are reducing most rapidly.

 The corresponding historic capacity factors being achieved by the Weather Dependent Renewables in Europe showing their variability can be seen below:

 And the overall achieved capacity factors are compared here with conventional generation technologies.

 A Comparative Cost Model

 The US Energy Information Administration, (US EIA), provides detailed cost comparisons in US$, avoiding the distorting effects of Government fiscal and subsidy policies supporting Renewable Energy.